SelfishKrus/K_DccPyToolkit/README.md

 # BpyLibrary
-A python toolkit of different DCCs for personal use
+A python toolkit of different DCCs (blender, houdini, maya etc.) for personal use